Quercus langbianensis

 Quercus langbianensis is an uncommon oak tree species in the family Fagaceae.
 It is placed in subgenus Cerris, section Cyclobalanopsis, the ring-cupped oaks.
 These differ from other Quercus groups in that they have acorns with distinctive cups: usually with substantial rings, made-up of scales that have grown together.
-This species can be found in sub-tropical and tropical seasonal forests of Cambodia, China (mostly Yunnan) and Vietnam.
+This species can be found in sub-tropical and tropical seasonal forests of Vietnam.

+Synonymy

+A number of species names, previously considered synonyms, are now considered to be valid.
+These very similar species are considered by Binh, Ngoc et al. (2018) to be a species complex; more information is available in Oaks of the World.

+Other species names previously listed here were: